aemeadow/E06a-Particles-and-Screen-Shake/README.md

 the second is magic sparkles, featuring playing children

 the third is a dense fog in front of a little lighthouse

+code helped by Chase who is very nice